 The Riding Track

-This track usually follows the out edge of the schools playing fields.
-Some schools have designed tracks that go part way around the fields and then double back and return parallel to starting point.
+This track usually follows the very outer edge of the schools playing fields so as not to interfere with the established rugby and soccer fields etc. Some schools have designed tracks that go part way around the fields and then double back and return parallel to the starting point.

 The riding track is where the greatest amount of riding (distance and time) is usually done.
-It is possible for large numbers (50+) of children to ride at any one time.
+It is possible for large numbers (50+) of children to ride at any one time, see here.

-Many schools use the track for both biking as well as walking and running and those schools with swimming pools also use it to run school triathlons.
+Many schools use the main riding track for not just biking but also walking and running, and schools with swimming pools also use it to run their school triathlons.

 - 2 metres wide (highly recommended)